mjordan/islandora_repository_reports/README.md

 ## Writing custom data source plugins

 Data for most report are taken from Drupal's database, but data source plugins can get their data from Solr, Blazegraph, or even a source external to Islandora.
+Writing data submodules that provide a data source plugin is fairly straight forward.

 The `modules` subdirectory contains two sample data source plugin.
 The minimum requirements for a data source plugin are: